Filter Channeling is a problem

 Ridges inside the filter, around the edges

 If you suspect you have channeling, shut your pump off and look in the filter.
-There could be pockets through the sand (a channel), but more likely you will have ridges of raised sand around the inside edges.
+There could be pockets through the sand (a channel), but more likely, ridges of raised sand form around the inside edges.
 These ridges indicate water is going around the sand bed along the sides of the filter tank itself, and form during backwashing.
 The middle of the sand bed, in this situation, should look fairly settled with lots of debris on top.

 How to fix a filter channeling problem

 Understanding what causes channels to form is the first step: the sand is getting clumped together somehow.
-To fix the problem, the sand needs to be ‘un-clumped’.
+Pool operators can “un-clump” the filter sand, and that may fix the problem right there.
 Operators, service techs and staff can look at a channeled filter, but it still may not be evident exactly what is clumping the sand.
-In our opinion, non-living organics are almost always involved.
+Non-living organics involve themselves in filter problems in almost every case.
 They may not be alone in the clumping effort, but they’re almost certainly part of it.

 If your pool has high calcium or evidence of carbonate scale, calcium could be part of the problem.
 If you use polymer-based products like clarifiers, those polymers can contribute to the clumping too.
 So can aluminum-based products like certain types of phosphate removers (fortunately, not ours).